iLCSoft/Marlin/doc/marlin-mt/Readme.md

       - Provide a wrapper API around main ROOT objects with locks
       - Provide simplified implementation of thread safe histograming library.
 At end of Marlin application, make a conversion to ROOT objects and write to file.
    - In case the event ordering is important for tuples, provide a mechanism to order (re-order) entries before writing to file
+   - Could think about allowing interaction with histos/tuples only in the `Processor::check()` method and use a lock on method call
-- [ ] Provide a mechanism to load geometry as a global instance
+- [x] Provide a mechanism to load geometry as a global instance
    - Provide global application extensions that users can populate/access at runtime ?
+   - **Solution** GeometryManager and GeometryPlugin take care of loading a single geometry instance per application
-- [ ] Provide mechanism to pass condition together with an event
+- [x] Provide mechanism to pass condition together with an event
    - Attach condition to event via an event extension ?
+   - **Solution** Event runtime data are kept locally in the processor chain.
+No event extension mechanism added
 - [ ] Review current XML parser features and issues in order to make a better use of it
 - [ ] Allow for different possible source of records, e.g:
    - LCIO file reader